 He conquered Mount Everest and the South Pole and captured the world’s imagination.
 Yet where others would have been content to admire the view, look down and bask in the sheer individuality of achievement, for Sir Edmund Hillary it was only the beginning of a lifetime of service to others.

 To approach writing of Sir Edmund Hillary’s achievements, generosity and the reverential awe in which he was held is, excuse the pun, like looking upwards squinting into the sun while standing at the bottom of a very big mountain.
-The conjunction of ‘New Zealand’ and ‘hero’ will indelibly be associated with Edmund Hillary in our collective memory.
+The conjunction of ‘New Zealand’ and ‘legend’ will indelibly be associated with Edmund Hillary in our collective memory.
 His achievement in climbing Everest was one of the Twentieth Century’s defining moments.
-In a footstep, Hillary began a journey to become one of its most famous, and most interesting people.
+In a footstep, Hillary began a journey to become one of its most famous and most interesting people.

 In some ways this is unusual, because the real point in mountain-climbing, as in most hard sports, is that it voluntarily tests the human spirit and body against the sternest odds.
 The heroism of this achievement is mostly focused on the interior; it is of a subjective and private kind.
 Sometimes ‘winning’ a contest doesn’t even achieve anything more substantial than such satisfaction.